 There are lots of things that you can do at home to help you with your maths, such as:

 We spend some time each day helping you to learn your letter sounds and names.
-You will work in small groups with an adult and you may even take some work home to share with your families!
+You will work in groups with an adult and you may even take some work home to share with your families!
 It’s very important that you try your best to practice the letters and sounds and remember them as best as you can!

 We will be listening to you read and share sentences and books.
 We will also be playing some interactive games that support you to recognise the phonic sounds in different words.

 You will also get to do lots of writing!
 You will learn how to form your letters correctly and also how to write short sentences.
-It would be great if you could read at least three times a week with an adult and complete your phonics homework, this may be to practise your tricky words!

-During the afternoon, we will either do music, games, science, art, history or geography.
+During the afternoon, we will either do music, PE, science, art, history or geography.
 Pupils are mostly taught by the class teacher but are also taught by other members of staff who can share their own subject expertise with the children.

 Here are some websites that may help your children with their learning: